medcomdk/dk-medcom-hospitalnotification/docs/index.md

 <hr/>

-  > Note: clinical guidelines for application and use cases are available in both Danish and English.
+  > Note: Clinical guidelines for application and use cases are available in both Danish and English.
 The remaining documentation will solely be in English.
 <p>&nbsp;</p>

 This page presents MedCom's HospitalNotification standard (Danish: Advis om sygehusophold).
-The standard will in time replace the existing standards called <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/" target="_blank">XDIS17</a> &
-<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">XDIS20</a>.The purpose of the standard is to notify the citizen's care and health actors in the primary sector about the start, periods of leave and end time of the citizen's stay in a hospital.
-The notification allows pausing current health and care services during the citizen's hospitalisation and to start the services when the hospitalisation ends.
+The standard will in time replace the existing standards called <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/" target="_blank">XDIS17</a>/ <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">XDIS20</a>.The purpose of the standard is to notify the patient's care and health actors in the primary sector about the start, periods of leave and end time of the patient's stay in a hospital.
+The notification allows pausing current health and care services during the patient's hospitalisation and to start the services when the hospitalisation ends.
-Furthermore, the notification of hospital stay can trigger the automatic sending of an admission report (XDIS16) from the recipient's system, which gives the hospital staff an overview of the citizen's current services, functional level, and healthcare problems.
+Furthermore, the notification of hospital stay can trigger the automatic sending of an admission report <a href="https://svn.medcom.dk/svn/releases/Standarder/National%20Sygehus-Kommunesamarbejde/1.0.3/XDIS16/Dokumentation/"> (XDIS16)</a> from the recipient's system, which gives the hospital staff an overview of the patient's current services, functional level, and healthcare problems.

-The HospitalNotification IG contains the following profiles:
-*	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/StructureDefinition-medcom-hospitalNotification-encounter.html" target="_blank">MedComHospitalNotificationEncounter</a>
-*	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/StructureDefinition-medcom-hospitalNotification-message.html" target="_blank">MedComHospitalNotificationMessage</a>
-* <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/StructureDefinition-medcom-hospitalNotification-messageHeader.html" target="_blank">MedComHospitalNotificationMessageHeader</a>
-<p>&nbsp;</p>
-Profiles in the HospitalNotification Implementation Guide (IG) will, together with profiles from MedCom Core IG, MedCom Messaging IG and MedCom Terminology IG, constitute the standard, which you can read more about below.
-<p>&nbsp;</p>

 ## 1 Standard documentation
 The standard documentation below provides the necessary content to understand the needs for modernisation, the role of the HospitalNotification message, what to implement and how to get a MedCom Certificate.
 The standard documentation for HospitalNotification includes:
-* clinical guidelines for application
+* Clinical guidelines for application
 * Use cases
 *	Technical Specifications in terms of the relevant IGs and clinical introduction to the content of the IG.
 *	An overview of the codes in a FHIR HospitalNotification message which compose a certain meaning